Constructing elusive functions with help of evaluation mappings: Zariski closure of the image of a polynomial mapping, effective elimination theory and algebraic number field theory

 \begin{remark} Let $f: \F ^n \to \F^m$ and $g: \F^s \to \F^m$ be two polynomial mappings.
 Clearly, $f(\F^n) \not \subset g(\F^s)$, if $\overline{f(\F^n)} \not\subset \overline{g(\F^s)}$, equivalently by Lemma \ref{ker}, if $\ker f ^* \not \supset \ker g^*$. \end{remark}

 In general it is hard to find explicitly an element in $\ker f^*$.
-We know only an algorithm for determining the generators of $\ker f ^ * = I \cap \F [Y_1,\cdots, Y_{n+k}]$ based on Gr\"obner's basis, which is resumed in Proposition \ref{eli} below, and two methods for determining a special element of $\ker f ^ *$ - the resultant of the corresponding system of polynomials, which we also explain in the next section.
-This algorithm is time-consuming, and it does not give us any partial knowledge of the generators of $\ker f^*$ at the first glance.
-In \cite{KLPS2010} Kumar, Lokam, Patankar and Sarma used effective elimination theory to get partial knowledge of an element in $\ker f^*$ and combining this knowledge with algebraic number field theory they obtained concrete matrices with high rigidity.
-Their method is applicable for finding concrete points in $\F^{n+k}$, which do not belong the Zariski closure $\overline{f(\F ^n)}$ of a polynomial mapping $f$.
+We know only algorithms for determining the generators of $\ker f ^ * = I \cap \F [Y_1,\cdots, Y_{n+k}]$ based on Gr\"obner's basis or on resultants for determining a special element of $\ker f ^ *$ of the corresponding system of polynomials, see e.g. \cite{G-P2007}.
+These algorithms are time-consuming, and they do not give us any partial knowledge of the generators of $\ker f^*$ at the first glance.
+In \cite{KLPS2010} Kumar, Lokam, Patankar and Sarma used a result in effective elimination theory to get partial knowledge of an element in $\ker f^*$ and combining this knowledge with algebraic number field theory they obtained concrete matrices with high rigidity.
+Our extension of their method also uses the same result in effective elimination theory, namely the following

-\begin{lemma}\cite[p.6 Theorem 4]{BMMR2002} Let $I =\la f^1, \cdots, f^s\ra$ be an ideal in the polynomial ring $\F [Y_1, \cdots, Y_m]$ over an infinite field $\F$.
+\begin{lemma} (\cite[p.6 Theorem 4]{BMMR2002}) Let $I =\la f^1, \cdots, f^s\ra$ be an ideal in the polynomial ring $\F [Y_1, \cdots, Y_m]$ over an infinite field $\F$.
 Let $d$ be the maximum total degree of the generators $f^i$.
 Let $Z = \{ Y_{i_1}, \cdots, Y_{i_l}\}$ be a subset of indeterminates $\{ Y_1, \cdots, Y_m\}$.
 If $ I \cap \F [Z] \not = 0$ then there exists a non-zero polynomial $g \in I \cap \F[Z]$ such that $g = \sum _{i =1} ^s g^i f^i$ with $g^i \in \F [Y_1, \cdots, Y_m]$ and $\deg (g^if^i) \le (\mu +1)(m +2) ( d^\mu +1) ^{ \mu +2}$ for $i \in [1,s]$, where $\mu = \min \{s, m\}$. \end{lemma}

 Set $D(m,r) = (m+1)(m+2) ( r^m +1) ^{m+2}$.